TL;DR

 What changes when you outgrow a basic repricer

 If you sell 200 SKUs, you can manage that with spreadsheets and willpower.
 If you sell 20,000, you cannot.
-The math stops working long before you notice.
+The maths stops working long before you notice.

 Established sellers run into three problems at once.
 Manual updates eat the team’s day.
-The Buy Box, which still drives between 80% and 83% of Amazon sales, flips faster than a 15-minute polling cycle can react to.
+The Buy Box, which still drives 80 to 83% of purchases on Amazon and where holders convert at 5 to 10 times the rate of “Other Sellers” listings, flips faster than a 15-minute polling cycle can react to.
 And every extra marketplace adds another tab, another login, another set of numbers to reconcile.

 The marketplace has gotten heavier at the top.
-According to Marketplace Pulse, active sellers fell to 1.65 million globally by the end of 2025, down from 2.4 million in 2021.
-At the same time, third-party GMV climbed to roughly $305 billion in the U.S. alone.
+According to Marketplace Pulse, active sellers fell globally to 1.65 million by the end of 2025, down from 2.4 million in 2021.
+At the same time, third-party GMV climbed to roughly $575 billion globally and $305 billion in the U.S. alone.

 What “enterprise repricing” actually means

 A lot of tools call themselves enterprise.
 Most aren’t.
-Here is what the label should actually require.
+Here’s what the label should require.

 - Sub-minute reaction speed.
-When the Buy Box rotates every few minutes, a 5-15 minute repricing cycle leaves you trailing for most of the day.
+When the Buy Box rotates every few minutes, a 5 to 15 minute repricing cycle leaves you trailing for most of the day.
 Speed is the single biggest differentiator between hobbyist tools and serious software.

 - True net margin logic.
-A real repricer factors in FBA fees, shipping, COGS, and any per-unit costs before it touches your live price.
+A real repricer factors in FBA fees, shipping, COGS, returns provision, and PPC allocation before it touches your live price.
 Penny-down rules without margin guardrails are how sellers accidentally lose money on every sale during a price war.

 - Multichannel sync.
-If your Amazon, eBay, and Walmart prices live in three different tools, you are paying a context-switching tax every day.
-Centralized pricing across channels stops the leaks.
+If your Amazon, eBay, and Walmart prices live in three different tools, you’re paying a context-switching tax every day.
+Centralised pricing across channels stops the leaks.

 - Granular rule control alongside AI.
 Pure AI tools can win sales you don’t want at prices you don’t want.
 You need the AI for speed and the rules for guardrails.